 The Constitution of the Irish Society of Dentistry for Children

-Name: The name of the society will be the Irish Society of Dentistry for Children also called the society in this constitution.
+Name: The name of the Society will be the Irish Society of Dentistry for Children, also called the Society in this constitution.
 The website address is registered as www.dentistryforchildren.ie.
-It is an independent, non- profit and non-political organization.
+It is an independent, non- profit and non-political organisation.

-Date Commenced: The society was established in October 1971.
-The ISDC is the Irish national society member of the parent organisation – International Association of Paediatric Dentistry (IAPD).
+Date Commenced: The Society was established in October 1971.
+The ISDC is the Irish National Society Member of the parent organisation – the International Association of Paediatric Dentistry (IAPD).

 Aim: To promote best practice in paediatric dentistry in Ireland